MEGA65/mega65-core/docs/fat32.md

 During the above routine, many errors/abnomalities may occur and the execution path may branch to a delay because the sdcard was not ready, or if the incorrent number of chars read was returned.

 At this point, the MBR (sector $00000000) would be in the sector_buffer.
-Continuing on through the kickstart boot-process, execution would continue at "gotmbr:".
+Continuing on through the hyppo boot-process, execution would continue at "gotmbr:".

 ## gotmbr
 Calls "dos_clearall:" which marks the four file-descriptors as empty.
 Refer to ##file-descriptors.